colin-stubbs/observium-oxidized/README.md

 This is telling Oxidized to talk to the Observium API to obtain a host list to attempt to obtain configurations from.

+NOTE: Oxidized will currently get a list of ALL devices that Observium knows about.
+If it doesn't know how to talk to a particular model it won't try (refer to the model map for some mappings I use to change Observium device types to Oxidized device models, e.g. CheckPoint GAiA and Cisco...)

+WARNING: For everything Oxidized thinks it does know how to talk to it WILL attempt to do so; which may lead to lots of failed auth attempt logs in your environment if the account it's trying to use can't access the device.

 NOTE: Observium does not have credentials for the devices.
 You MUST configure these as default values within the oxidized configuration, utilise SSH key based auth, and/or modify model or group specific vars to ensure Oxidized will be able to login and run the commands it needs to run.

 ## Example Observium Config Modifications